amu-cai/geval/README.md

                              evaluated (default: "out.tsv")
     --expected-file EXPECTED The name of the file with expected results (default: "expected.tsv")
-    --metric METRIC          Metric to be used - RMSE, MSE or BLEU (default: RMSE)
+    --metric METRIC          Metric to be used - RMSE, MSE, Accuracy or BLEU (default: RMSE)

 If you need another metric, let me know, or do it yourself!